arthurhobspice/arthurhobspice.github.io/about.markdown

 ### Diploma (1992-1997)

-I studied physics (with mathematics, logic circuits and artificial intelligence as subsidiary studies) at the University of Wuppertal.
-My diploma thesis is about high-temperature superconductors exposed to high-frequency electromagnetic radiation, which may lead to a "quench" of the superconductivity due to the generation of heat at small non-superconducting defects with normal electrical resistance.
+I studied physics (with mathematics, electronic data processing and artificial intelligence as subsidiary studies) at the University of Wuppertal.
+My diploma thesis is about the thermal behaviour of high-temperature superconductor thin films exposed to high-frequency electromagnetic radiation.
+The generation of heat at small non-superconducting defects with normal electrical resistance may lead to a "quench" of the superconductivity.
 This unwanted phenomenon limits the use of superconductors as electronic HF components.
 My work was a mixture of laboratory experiments with superconducting thin films and numerical calculations of their thermal behaviour in high-frequency fields.
+For the latter I rewrote and improved existing Fortran 77 programs in C.

 During this time I supervised student learning groups in mathematics and experimental physics.